lavollmer/frontendmentor-ip-address/README.md

 9. I created a button for the search bar; however, it did not have any behavior assigned to it.
 The button is expected to trigger the search, but needed a handleClick.
 I added a onClick event to trigger and event.
 10. useEffect hooks cannot be called inside any nested functions or conditionals.
 They must be called at the top level of a functional component.
 11. When I was working on restructuring my code, I was able to successfully connect the server and frontend.
 I realized during it that I had set loading to true which constantly made the page white with the word Loading on it.
 I intialized loading as true but never fetched the data when the component first loadded.
 I fixed it by only setting loading to true when a search starts otherwise it is set to false.
+12. Received this console error - net::ERR_SSL_PROTOCOL_ERROR.
+I learned about HTTP vs HTTPS.
+HTTP is for regular internet traffic and HTTPS is the secure version.
+I was asking for a secure connection with https in the code, and my browser was expecting encryption.
+My server was running on HTTP which doesn't do encryption.
+The error happens becuase the browser will not continue because it does not match.

 ### Useful resources